 The National Union of Metalworkers of SA (Numsa) lambasted the board of the power utility on Sunday, saying it was “incompetent” and that it and the government had failed to fix Eskom...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.